 Note: Use SF 1195 to designate a particular position as a Designated Agent to receive and deliver checks issued by Fiscal Service.
 SF 1195 is available electronically.
 See the appendices listing for a link to SF 1195.

-It is critically important that the submitting agency accurately and completely fill in all applicable sections of SF 1195.
+It is critically important that the submitting federal entity accurately and completely fill in all applicable sections of SF 1195.
 All signatures must be in black, nonerasable ink, and must be the official signature of the individual signing.
 Do not use nicknames.
 The signatures must be constrained to the blocks provided with no extraneous markings.

 An authorized Designating Official, with an active FS Form 2958DO on file with Fiscal Service, must sign the form as the recommending officer.

-The agency must:
+The federal entity must:

 Upon receipt, Fiscal Service:

-The agency’s receipt of the photocopy of the completed form from Fiscal Service signifies Fiscal Service’s acceptance.
+The federal entity’s receipt of the photocopy of the completed form from Fiscal Service signifies Fiscal Service’s acceptance.
 After receiving the photocopy, the Designating Official should verify the contents of the photocopy of the form returned by Fiscal Service against the retained photocopy to ensure that no alterations occurred.
 Fiscal Service also sends a photocopy of the accepted SF 1195 to the Treasury Financial Center that will issue the checks.

 Note: The Designating Official should provide a copy of the completed SF 1195 to the incumbent of the position designated as a Designated Agent.
-At the time of designation, the agency should ensure that Designated Agents are advised of their legal and ethical responsibilities, as outlined in the CO training for Accountable Officers, module A.
+At the time of designation, the federal entity should ensure that Designated Agents are advised of their legal and ethical responsibilities, as outlined in the CO training for Accountable Officers, module A.

 For SF 1195s that are rejected, Fiscal Service returns the original form to the Designating Official, at the address provided in Section I of the form, with a rejected label affixed to the back of the form and a rejection report explaining the reason for rejection.

 The Designated Agent, by position title, designation is valid until revoked.
 When a Designated Agent, by position title, designation is no longer required, the responsible Designating Official should send a SF 1195 revoking the designation of the position title designation to Fiscal Service (see Contacts).
 Fiscal Service processes the revocation and sends a photocopy of the revocation to the Treasury Financial Center at which the checks were picked up.
-Revocations are effective on the latter of the effective date requested by the agency on the form or the date that Fiscal Service receives and processes the revocation.
+Revocations are effective on the latter of the effective date requested by the federal entity on the form or the date that Fiscal Service receives and processes the revocation.

 Section 3060—General Form Instructions for Delegations and Designations